-The walnut has a wider heartwood part.
-This means that a high amount of heartwood can be obtained from a walnut tree.
-The grain is usually straight but can be irregular.
-It is irregularly formed during the growth of its tree.
+The heartwood part of the walnut is broad.
+This means that the walnut contains a high amount of heartwood.
+The grain is usually straight but may be irregular.
+It is formed irregularly during the growth of the tree.

-Walnut Sapwood is not too wide.
-The large size of a walnut, it does not appear in the trees.
-It’s a great thing.
-Walnut sapwood is mostly white in color.
-But it depends on the other species of walnut.
-Some walnut sapwood species range in color from gray to dark yellow.
+The sapwood of the walnut is not very wide.
+Walnut trees of some larger size do not have sapwood.
+Well, Walnut sapwood is nearly white.
+But it depends on the other species of nut.
+The sapwood of some walnut species can range in color from grey to dark yellow.

 Cherry Heartwood vs Sapwood

-The heartwood of cherry color is rich red to reddish-brown.
-Its color varies and depends on many factors such as native place and species.
-Its color darkens over time when it comes in contact with sunlight.
-The grain of the cherry wood is uniform, and straight.
-So that it gives a great appearance.
+The heartwood of cherry wood ranges from dark red to reddish-brown.
+Its color depends on the species and place of origin.
+Its color becomes darker with time when exposed to sunlight.
+The grain of cherry wood is uniform and straight.

-The color of cherry sapwood is light yellow.
-Cherry trees have a wide amount of sapwood.
-It also darkens over time but never as much as heartwood.
+The sapwood is light yellow to almost white.
+Cherry trees contain a large amount of sapwood.
+It also darkens with time but never as much as the heartwood.

-Generally, Cedar heartwood is reddish to pinkish-red-brown in color with random brown stripes.
-By the way, the color is dependent on the species.
-The color of all cedar heartwoods is slightly different, some species are very similar to each other, which are difficult to identify by color.
-A 10–15-year-old cedar tree has approximately 7–8 cm of diameter heartwood.
+Generally, cedar heartwood is red to pinkish-reddish-brown with random brown stripes.
+Although color depends on the species, some species are very similar to each other, which is difficult to identify by color.
+A 10–15 year old cedar tree has heartwood about 7–8 cm in diameter.

 Sapwood is pale yellowish-white to whitish-cream.
 The color of the sapwood also varies with the age of the cedar tree.
 A 10–15-year-old cedar tree has approximately 3-4 cm diameter sapwood.

-You can use sapwood along with heartwood for home furniture and indoor application, but for the external application, Wood Expert suggests that we always use heartwood.
+You can use sapwood along with heartwood for home furniture and indoor applications, but for outdoor applications, wood experts suggest that we always use heartwood.